DevMountain/categorizer/README.md

 ### Summary

-In this step we will continue to make our `NewChart` component functional by handling adding new `labels`.
+In this step, we will continue to make our `NewChart` component functional by handling adding new `labels`.

 ### Instructions